taducquang/lord-of-nazarick-auto-materials-farming/readme.md

 # 🎣 Android Fishing Bot Automation

 This bot automates the farming materials in an Android game using ADB and OpenCV.
 It works by detecting on-screen cues and tapping/clicking automatically in your Android emulator.
+Please notice that it works with just 1920 x 1080 resolution, if you have a different resolution you have to change images file.
 ---

 ## 📦 Requirements